finos/kdb/enterprise-best-practices/q-coding-guidelines.md

 -   Be aware of the contexts you use to avoid clashes with other libraries
-    -   `.ms` namespace is reserved for the firm's shared function libraries
     -   any single letter namespace, and specifically `.q` and `.Q`, are reserved by Kx
 -   Use contexts to create libraries to separate from main context for